-After this relaxing weekend full of discoveries about Malta History, I was fully ready for an intensive scuba diving week all around Malta and Gozo.
+After this relaxing weekend full of discoveries about Malta History, I was fully ready for an intensive week to go scuba diving in Malta and Gozo.
 Malta revealed to be a top wreck diving destination in Europe, while the bucolic island of Gozo surprised me with some of the best cavern diving I’ve seen.

 The itinerary of my weekend in Valletta

 Day 1 – morning – walking Valletta’s fortified wall